Our Journey with Demba

 “My main idea, what I really want to do for these kids, is build a home.
 A place where they can get a proper education and healthy food for free.
 This is my goal.
 This is my dream.” — Demba

-Join the Journey: Online Donations Launching Soon
+Join the Journey: Donate Online Now

 Understanding Thiaroye-sur-Mer: Resilience & Teranga